Rociob7/manual-qa-potfolio/bug-reports/bug-report-001.md

-# Bug Report - Paid Status Not Saved
+# Bug Report - Netting maintenance- The task is not executed for users without Administration permissions

 **ID:** BUG-001
-**Title:** "Paid" status not saved after refreshing the page
+**Title:** Netting maintenance task is not executed for users without permissions
 **Severity:** High
 **Priority:** High
-**Reported by:** [Your Name]
+**Reported by:** Rocio Bustamante
 **Date:** 2025-04-05

 ## Steps to Reproduce
-1. Open any invoice in "Sent" status
+1. PRE-REQ: Log in to QA as a user without Administration permissions.
+Exits a weekly task previously created for Netting maintenance.
-2. Change the status to "Paid"
+2. Observe the web-app sections after the task has started
-3. Refresh the page
+3. Validate that the user can only see the maintenance window; other sections are not available

 ## Expected Result
-The invoice should remain in "Paid" status
+The task starts, the web app is blocked, and the user can only see the maintenance window.

 ## Actual Result
-The status reverts back to "Sent"
+The task did not start, the user can see the web app according to the user's permissions.

 ## Environment
-- Chrome v123
+- Edge v135
-- UAT environment
+- QA environment

 ## Attachments
 N/A